raphaelmarshall/What-happens-when.../README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+DNS Lookup Process
+Browser Cache Check:

+When you type a URL into your browser, the first place the browser checks for the corresponding IP address is its own DNS cache.
+This cache stores IP addresses of recently visited websites to speed up future accesses.
+In Google Chrome, you can view this cache by navigating to chrome://net-internals/#dns.
+Operating System Cache Check:

+If the browser cache does not have the data, the next step involves the operating system's DNS resolution capabilities.
+The function gethostbyname (or its modern replacement getaddrinfo on newer systems) is invoked.
+This function first checks the system's DNS cache (separate from the browser’s DNS cache) for the requested domain.
+Hosts File Check:

+If the domain is still unresolved, gethostbyname looks up the local hosts file.
+This is a simple text file that maps hostnames to IP addresses, allowing for manual DNS entries which can be useful for testing or network administration.
+The location of the hosts file varies by OS: e.g., /etc/hosts on Unix/Linux/macOS and C:\Windows\System32\drivers\etc\hosts on Windows.
+DNS Server Request:

+If the hosts file does not contain the needed information, a DNS query is sent out to the DNS server specified in the network settings of the device.
+This server is often provided by the ISP or could be a custom setting like Google’s DNS (8.8.8.8) or Cloudflare’s DNS (1.1.1.1).
+The initial DNS server contacted is typically a caching DNS server, which will check its cache and, if needed, perform recursive queries to other DNS servers on the internet to resolve the domain name.
 ARP process
 -----------